mjfrigaard/sharing-your-work/manuscript/00intro.md

 ## What this book covers

 This book covers how to use RStudio.Cloud, Terminal, Git, and Github.
-We will also touch on some R, markdown, and basic computer science topics.
+We will also touch on some R, markdown, and essential computer science topics.

 ## What this book doesn't cover